How to Write Persuasive and Argumentative Essays

 - Have you developed your argument(s) to a logical conclusion?

-Edit your first or opening paragraph and rewrite (all or part) if necessary in order to better develop your essay and arrive at a conclusion.
+Edit your first or opening paragraph and rewrite (all or part) if necessary to better develop your essay and arrive at a conclusion.

 Now take a break for one or two days!